-Approved by: Faculty Senate Effective: April 23, 2019 Responsible Faculty Committees: Faculty Senate Policy Committee Office Responsible for Administration: Ombuds/Dispute Resolution Services for Faculty
+Responsible Faculty Committees: Faculty Senate Policy Committee

+Office Responsible for Administration: Ombuds Services

 Revisions to the Policy Rationale, Policy Statement, and Applicability sections of this document must be approved by the full Faculty Senate.

 The University of New Mexico (UNM) is committed to providing a working and learning environment where all members of the UNM community work together in a mutually respectful and constructive manner.
 At times however, workplace conflicts can occur, and when possible under the circumstances, UNM encourages faculty to address and resolve complaints informally at the least adversarial level.
 UNM Ombuds Services is a confidential, impartial, informal, and independent resource for faculty concerns and conflicts.